-Partners purchase compatible HPC compute nodes.
-OIT houses the nodes in a secure campus data center with appropriate power, cooling, and networking.
-Partner nodes share software licenses and storage infrastructue with the other HPC cluster nodes.
+Partners purchase compatible HPC compute nodes, and OIT houses the nodes in a secure campus data center with appropriate power, cooling, and networking.
+Partner nodes share software licenses and storage infrastructure with the other HPC cluster nodes.

 A dedicated queue is created for the partner with access to the quantity of compute resources that the partner added to the cluster.
 Partner and any other Unity IDs the partner specifies have access to the dedicated queue.
 Queue parameters are set based on what the partner needs.

-In addition to dedicated queue, the partner project has increased priority in all the queues using a fairshare scheduling methodology.
+In addition to a dedicated queue, the partner project has increased priority in all the queues using a fair-share scheduling methodology.

 Compute resources not being actively used by the partner are made available to other NC State HPC projects for short duration jobs.

 Additional storage capacity in the shared HPC storage system can be leased based either on an annual or life of the array rate.

 Partner storage allocations are not over allocated.
 A TB of partner storage allocation is provisioned with a TB of usable storage in the storage system, dedicated for use by the partner.